01 of 11

 Tel.: 00 33 (0)4 66 76 74 80

 Also worth seeing are the two remaining gates, the Porte Auguste and the Porte de France and the fascinating Castellum.
-This is a circular tank built as the entrance for the water brought from Uzès along a 50-kilometer-(31 mile) long aqueduct.
+This is a circular tank built as the entrance for the water brought from Uzès along a 50-kilometer-(31 miles) long aqueduct.
 From here, lead pipes took the precious commodity to the public fountains and monuments and the private houses of the rich.

 Nîmes Tourist Office